Science and Medical Journalism

 assignments and topics may change without e-mail notice.

 AUG.
-21: INTRODUCTION TO MEDICAL JOURNALISM
+20: INTRODUCTION TO SCIENCE AND MEDICAL JOURNALISM

 * Turn in Student Data Sheet that was emailed to you.